Neither by service nor fee

-The ISKCON temple in Mumbai is at a stone throw away from Juhu beach.
+The ISKCON temple in Mumbai is a stone throw away from Juhu beach.

-A varied range of hotels are available in Mumbai to suit the pockets of all travellers.
+A varied range of hotels is available in Mumbai to suit the pockets of all travellers.

 If you are planning to visit Mumbai anytime soon, here’s a list of boutique hotels in Mumbai.

 The Versova beach, situated in the suburbs of Andheri is a secluded beach, which is actually an extension of the Juhu Beach, which is separated by a creek.
 Huge boulders, bordering the beach, buffer the buildings from the enormous waves that cover the beach during high tide.